techiekamal21/resume-builder-dashboard/SECURITY.md

 **Please do NOT report security vulnerabilities through public GitHub issues.**

-Instead, please report them via email to: [INSERT SECURITY EMAIL]
+Instead, please report them via email to: techiekamal21@gmail.com

 You should receive a response within 48 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.